segni-tafesse/ethio_agri_smart/lib/data/Dates.md

 2. Bacterial Fruit Blotch: Bacterial Fruit Blotch, caused by Acidovorax avenae subsp. citrulli, can affect the fruits of date palms.
 Infected fruits exhibit water-soaked lesions that later develop into dark, sunken areas with a slimy appearance.
 This can lead to significant losses in fruit quality and yield.
 Preventive measures such as crop rotation, avoiding overhead irrigation, and practicing good sanitation can help manage Bacterial Fruit Blotch.

 # Pre-prevention of Disease of Dates
-Taking preventive measures before diseases strike is essential to safeguard the health and vitality of your date palms.
 Here are some steps you can take to prevent disease outbreaks:

 1. Source Healthy Planting Material: Start with healthy, disease-free date palm seedlings or offshoots from reputable nurseries.
 Inspect them thoroughly for any signs of disease or pests before planting.
 This ensures that you begin with a strong, disease-resistant foundation.